Subject Source: Art & Architecture Thesaurus

 Dates: 1710 - 1939

-Scope and Content note This collection is comprised of two volumes of Joshua Baily's commonplace books.
-Volume 1 is composed of extracts organized by topics such as: benevolence, courage, doing for Jesus, fear, forgiveness, honesty, lying, missionaries, prayer, resignation, and truthfulness.
-Volume 2 is composed of extracts of essays on literature, and copied poems.
+Overview Joshua Longstreth Baily (1826-1916) was a Quaker merchant in the dry goods business, and was involved in African American causes, peace issues, and temperance.
+Volume 1 contains extracts organized by topics such as: benevolence, courage, doing for Jesus, fear, forgiveness, honesty, lying, missionaries, prayer, resignation, and truthfulness.
+Volume 2 contains extracts of essays on literature and copied poems.

 Overview This album contains notes from friends of Roberts Canby from 1834 to 1835, mostly his peers at Haverford College.
 The entries include prose or poetry, a signature, the hometown of the signer, their college, and the date.
 The book itself is a published book with illustrations at the top of every page.